 History of GitLab

 The co-founder of the startup is Kharkiv citizen Dmitriy Zaporozhets.
-He started GitLab in 2011 having a full time job.
-Zaporozhets decided to create an alternative to GitHub, which could be installed on a server, since the analogues were too expensive.
+He started GitLab in 2011 having a full-time job.
+Zaporozhets decided to create an alternative to GitHub, which could be installed on a server since the analogs were too expensive.